wp-plugins/maxbuttons/readme.txt

-=== MaxButtons ===
+=== MaxButtons: The Ultimate CSS3 Button Generator ===
 Contributors: maxfoundry, arcware
 Tags: buttons, CSS buttons, CSS3 buttons, button generator, CSS button generator, CSS3 button generator Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 3.3.1
-Stable tag: 1.3.2
+Stable tag: 1.3.3

-The ultimate CSS button generator for WordPress.
+The ultimate CSS3 button generator for WordPress.
+A powerful, easy to use plugin that anyone can use to create beautiful buttons.

 == Description ==
 Create great-looking CSS3 buttons that can be used on any post or page in your WordPress site.
-The easy-to-use button editor makes it a snap to generate awesome CSS buttons in very little time.
+The easy to use button editor makes it a snap to generate awesome CSS3 buttons in very little time.

 = Highlights =

+* No coding, the plugin takes care of everything
 * Create unlimited number of buttons
 * Buttons are built on-the-fly as you enter and select options
 * Works with all modern browsers, degrades gracefully for others